BillNace/18341_P5_USB/README.md

 Use Piazza to ask questions or come visit us during office hours (or email for an appointment at another time).
 We want to see you succeed, but you have to ask for help.

+### Team Breakup

+After Part 1 is complete, either team member may choose to complete the project on their own, which will "break up" the team.
+Notification of a breakup must be sent to Prof Nace via email by the breakup deadline (24-hours after the Part 1 deadline).
+That email should CC your teammate.

+The idea behind the Breakup is to encourage equality in the teamwork.
+If you aren't being a good team member, if you aren't doing your share of the work, you need to change your ways or you will end up doing the last half (the difficult half) on your own.
+Be a good team member!

+If your team breaks up, then both of you will have to make a new repo on GitHub Classrooms and port all of the code from Part 1 (you can do this with a single commit).
+Both team members have a right to all code from Part 1.

+Obviously, Grace Days for a team that has broken up will be charged individually.

 ## Background